naninovel/docs/docs/guide/backgrounds.md

 ![](https://i.gyazo.com/cccd08280dac72d199ea3465bc167a22.gif)

 In case you have a lot of backgrounds and it's inconvenient to assign them via editor menu, it's possible to just drop them at `Resources/Naninovel/Backgrounds` folder, grouped under folders corresponding to actor ID.
-Eg, to add appearances for a background actor with "MainBackground" ID, store the textures (sprites) at `Resources/Naninovel/Backgrounds/MainBackground` folder and they'll automatically be available in the scripts.
+Eg, to add appearances for a background actor with "MainBackground" ID, store the textures (sprites) at `Resources/Naninovel/Backgrounds/MainBackground` folder, and they'll automatically be available in the scripts.

 You can additionally organize appearance resources with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in naninovel scripts.
 Eg, appearance texture stored as `Resources/Naninovel/Backgrounds/MainBackground/Events/CG251` can be referenced in scripts as `Events/CG251`.